iamjeff7/satellite-image-classification/README.md

 # satellite-image-classification

-Classification on satellite image are performed using Machine Learning and Deep Learning algorithms.
+Classification on satellite images are performed using Machine Learning and Deep Learning algorithms.
 The algorithms are trained on the subset of NPU-RESISC45 dataset which consists of 12 scene classes, with 700 images.
 The classification model performance is evaluated using accuracy, precision, recall, F1-score and confusion matrix.